summernote/summernote/README.md

 * Responsive Toolbar
 * Table: Handles(Sizing, Selection) and Popover

-> I'm busy with conference and company's project currently. v0.4 will be released on November 1st.
+> **NOTE:** I'm busy with conference and company's project currently. v0.4 will be released on November 1st. from alan
->
-> from alan

 #### v0.4 2013-10-01 -> 2013-11-01
 * Support both Bootstrap 3.0 and 2.x